 What sort of micro-credentials exist?

 Some micro-credentials tackle broad themes (digital leadership, self-management or teamwork, for example) but most are focussed on one particular aptitude.
 You can get micro-credentials for ‘hard skills’, like data analytics or Python coding; or ‘soft skills’, like communication, critical thinking or creativity.
 Unlike some diplomas or graduate certificates, micro-credentials are designed to meet very specific industry needs.
-They’re also usually quite short (around six weeks, in some cases).
+They’re also usually quite short, taking anywhere from 1 to 10 hours to complete. ( For comparison: Online short courses on the other hand usually take around 6 weeks to complete)

 What counts as a ‘credential’?